Xenosplitter/Xenosplitter.github.io/README.md

 # Xenosplitter.github.io
-A personal website, hosting my portfolio
+A personal website, built for a school project